6.5 Creedmoor: Is it REALLY enough for hunting bull elk?

 Add to that the ability of 6.5 Creedmoor to retain its energy and you can see why thousands of hunters have killed bull elk with its 143-grain bullet going 2700 fps.
 But there are some serious limitations of using this small cartridge, even with all the new-fangled technology.

 The Setup.
 Bullet Selection.

 Bullet selection for the 6.5 Creedmoor will be imperative if you choose to use this cartridge on an animal such as a bull elk.
-Due to its reduced effectiveness beyond 300 yards your bullets selection and characteristics can either hinder the rounds performance or give it that little extra edge.
+Due to its reduced effectiveness beyond 300 yards, your bullets selection and characteristics can either hinder the performance of the round or give it that little extra edge.

-The problem with a bullet such as these is when your speed and corresponding energy is near its minimum recommended amount you can experience lack of penetration especially if your bullet strikes a large bone.
-In some cases even with moderate energy these bullets can pancake out when striking a hard object such as an elks front shoulder joint, stopping penetration almost immediately.
+The problem with a bullet such as this is when your speed and corresponding energy is near its minimum recommended amount you can experience a lack of penetration especially if your bullet strikes a large bone.
+In some cases, even with moderate energy, these bullets can pancake out when striking a hard object such as an elk’s front shoulder joint, stopping penetration almost immediately.

 The bullet that will give you that extra small assurance is a solid copper core bullet.
 Not to be confused with a full metal jacket (FMJ) round these bullets will have either a polymer tip or a hollow point design that insure a controlled expansion.
 The difference between these bullets and the ones previously stated above is the solid copper body instead of lead.

 This bullet’s design still allows for the transfer of energy through the expansion of the bullet although, the main body of the bullet will hold its shape.
 This allows for better penetration through a harder object such as a large shoulder bone on an elk.
 The solid core of the bullet will not pancake out if your shot is unfortunate enough to strike in a less than optimal location.